CTSRD-CHERI/cheri-exercises/src/exercises/7_cheri-allocator/README.md

 mitigating it through pointer integrity features, but it is preferable to deterministically close vulnerabilities (e.g., via spatial safety).

-1. Compile `cheri-allocator.c` with a CHERI-enabled target.
+1. Compile `cheri-allocator.c` with the CHERI-enabled `allocator-cheri` make target.
 Run the binary, which will crash.

 2. Use GDB to demonstrate to yourself that the overflow has corrupted allocator metadata, leading to an eventual crash during a later call to